 The Maine Coon’s lovely and iconic furry coat tends to take 3 to 5 years to fully develop.

-However, by the time they are 9 months old, and roughly 90% of their growing is done, most Maine Coons manes will be mostly, if not completely, developed.
+However, by the time they are 9 months old, roughly 90% of their growing is done, so most Maine Coons manes will be mostly, if not completely, developed.